-Vinyl floors must sit on an even surface.
+Vinyl floors must sit on an even (flat) and rigid surface for the locking mechanism to work properly.
 So, does the vinyl floor need an underlayment?

-You must lay an underlayment before laying vinyl plank floors.
-The underlayment will create a flat and sturdy base for the vinyl planks to sit on.
-Also, underlayment protects vinyl planks from moisture, mold, and water leaks.
+Vinyl planks need an underlayment under them as it will create a flat and sturdy base for them to sit on.
+Also, it will protect them from moisture, mold, and water leaks.

-However, if the floor has an existing underlayment, you don’t need a new one.
-Also, some vinyl planks, such as luxury vinyl, come with pre-attached underlayment, so you don’t need another underlayment.
+However, if the subfloor already has one installed, you don’t need a new one.
+Also, some vinyl planks, such as luxury vinyl, come with pre-attached underlayment, so you don’t need to install a new one.

 However, if the subfloor is uneven or bumpy, the vinyl planks’ surface won’t be smooth.
-But, if you put a flat underlayment on the subfloor, the vinyl floors will be smooth and even.
+But, if you put a flat underlayment on the subfloor, the floor will be smooth and even.

 2. Moisture Protection